Clemens Pasch

-Clemens Pasch (* July 19 1910 in Sevelen (Issum); † July 12 1985 in Düsseldorf) was a German sculptor and painter.
+Clemens Pasch (July 19, 1910, Sevelen – July 12, 1985, in Düsseldorf) was a German sculptor and painter.

 Life

-1926-1928 After his school years Clemens Pasch did an apprenticeship as a painter in Düsseldorf.
+1926–1928 After his school years Clemens Pasch did an apprenticeship as a painter in Düsseldorf.

 In 1929 worked at the Krefeld City Theatre.
 There he got his first training in fine arts with the painter Fritz Huhnen.

-1930 : staying in Amsterdam, working as a graphic artist.
+1930: staying in Amsterdam, working as a graphic artist.

-1931 : Pasch lived in Paris and worked as a painter decorating the newly built pavillion of the Netherlands at the Colonial Exhibition.
+1931: Pasch lived in Paris and worked as a painter decorating the newly built pavilion of the Netherlands at the Colonial Exhibition.

-From 1931 on he travelled, gathering further knowledge and skills in painting, drawing and graphic arts.

-In 1936 Pasch applied as a craftsman in commercial graphics at the Trade Inspectorate in Cologne.
+In 1936, Pasch applied as a craftsman in commercial graphics at the Trade Inspectorate in Cologne.